Riverside Magnet School at Goodwin College

 - Academic success that prepares students for a lifetime of academic achievement

-How do you incorporate the Reggio Emilia approach in your teaching?
+How does RMS incorporate the Reggio Emilia approach in its teaching?

 - Developing effective relationships with peers and adults

 - Encouraging students to take an active role in directing their learning

 - Having all adults serve as facilitators of learning

 - Providing students with multiple opportunities to be creative and represent their learning